OpenTOPAS/TOPAS_Official_Documentation/extension-docs/intro.rst

 * ElectroMagnetic Field Descriptions
 * Imaging To Material Converters

-And you can also provide classes that will be called to do whatever you want at:
+And you can also provide classes that will be called to do whatever you want at the:

-* Start or End of Session
+* Start or End of a Session
-* Start or End of Run
+* Start or End of a Run
-* Start or End of History
+* Start or End of a History

 As the first line of each of your classes, you will provide very specific comment lines that tells us how to weave your class into the rest of TOPAS.
 For example, to define your own Geometry Component, your class will start with something like: